 Incidental findings related to the structural MRI scans are possible.
-MRIs are collected by the Brown MRF (Magnetic Resonance Facility) and staff MD who will review the images for any reportable anomalies and contact participants directly if any are identified.
+MRIs are collected at the Rutgers' Center for Advanced Human Brain Imaging Research and any possible incidental findings will be flagged for review by an MD at Rutgers' Robert Wood Johnson Medical School who will convey any reportable anomalies to participants directly if any are identified.